v0lt13/EditorAttributesDocs/docs/source/Attributes/showfield.rst

 ShowField Attribute
 ==================

-Attribute to show fields in the inspector based on a condition.
+Attribute to show fields based on a condition.

 **Parameters:**
-	- ``string`` conditionName: The name of the boolean condition to evaluate
+	- ``string`` conditionName: The name of the condition to evaluate
 	- ``object`` enumValue: The value of the enum condition

 The field will remain hidden by default until its condition becomes true::